jcortade/despertador/readme.md

 This is an alarm clock based on ESP32 programmed in micropython.
 Its main features are:

 - Four digits seven segments display.
-Oldie but goldie.
+Oldie but goodie.
 - Three push buttons for alarm time selection.
-- LM386 audio power amplifier with a 1W speaker.Plays Tetris tune.
+- LM386 audio power amplifier with a 1W speaker.
+It plays Tetris tune.
 - LDR used to power off the display in the dark.
 - PIR detector to see time in the dark and turn off the alarm.
 - "Dimmable" LED using PWM ouput.